-As discussed at greater length in "Results of Operations" below, we have seen increased activity levels in our industry since 2004.
+As discussed at greater length in "Results of Operations" below, we have seen increased activity levels in our industry from 2004 until the present.
 We expect price competition to continue to be strong, as local and regional competitors respond cautiously to changing conditions.
 We will continue our efforts to find the more active sectors in our markets, and to increase our regional and national account business.
-However, our primary emphasis for 2008 will be on internal execution and margins, rather than on revenue growth.
+However, our primary emphasis for 2008 will be on execution and cost control, rather than on growth.
 We plan to continue our involvement in multi-family work; however, we have decided to focus a portion of our resources away from this work and we expect that as a result, the portion of our work that is multi-family will diminish somewhat in the future.
 In addition to the work we have done on our underperforming units, we have increased our focus on project qualification, estimating, pricing and management, and on service performance.
-This focus includes significant increases in unit level training.